Called To Mothering

 Who doesn’t love receiving pretty letters from their loved ones, when they usually only get bills and junk in the mail?
 Ask your kids to take a plain piece of paper or a blank card.
 Have them draw a picture or write something sweet to friends and family.
 This keeps them engaged with their friends and family members in an age of digital communication.

-15. Video Chat With Friends And Family
+15. Video Chat With Friends and Family

 16. Make Popsicles